hollypartridge/Space-Invaders-GA-Project-1/readme.md

 **JavaScript Fundamentals:** Creating the game was a great way to cement and expand my knowledge of JS, specifically around array methods.

-**Planning:** Creating the game highlighted how important it was to me to plan before hand what functionalities I wanted to included in my game.
+**Planning:** Creating the game highlighted how important it was to me to plan beforehand what functionalities I wanted to include in my game.
 Creating smaller deadlines for each of these functionalities helped with my time management.